xMegumi/sae-C/README.md

-Hello and welcome to our game World War 4!
+Welcome to World War 4 - An Epic Adventure Awaits!

-We will explain in detail the workings and the goal of our game.

-Goal and Mechanics:

-The goal of our game is to find the reserve of our bunker, which is a room among the 25 existing rooms.

-You can move through the rooms using the shortcuts provided for directions such as:

-- Up
-- Down
-- Left
-- Right

-You have the option to embody two character classes:

-- Human
-- Robot

-The specificity of the human is that it has a maximum of 5 hearts but can regenerate 2 hearts at once.
+Prepare yourself for an immersive journey through our post-apocalyptic world.
+Here's a glimpse into what awaits:

+The Ultimate Quest
+Your mission?
+Discover the secret room, the heart of our bunker, hidden among 25 mysterious chambers.
+Use intuitive shortcuts to navigate:

+🚀 Move Up, Down, Left, or Right
+Choose Your Destiny
+Embody either the resilient Human or the cunning Robot:

+🧑‍🤝‍🧑 Human: 5 hearts, regenerates 2 hearts at a time.
-The specificity of the robot is that it has a maximum of 6 hearts but can regenerate only one heart at a time.
+🤖 Robot: 6 hearts, regenerates 1 heart at a time.

-In each room, you may encounter traps that you can avoid, monsters that you can eliminate, and chests in which you may find either one or two hearts, depending on your health points and your class, or you may find a weapon.
-This weapon will be useful later on.

-In the reserve, there will be an epic monster that can be considered the final boss, which must be eliminated to win the game.
-However, you cannot simply kill the final boss with your bare hands, you must first find the chest containing a weapon.
-Once you obtain the weapon, you will have the opportunity to eliminate the boss.
+Unveil the Challenges
+Each room presents unique challenges:

+🔍 Watch out for Traps
+🦹 Confront Monsters
+🎁 Discover Chests with Hearts or Rare Weapons
+The Ultimate Showdown
+The elusive Reserve holds an epic battle against a final boss.
+But beware!
+To defeat the boss, you'll need the right weapon hidden in a chest.
+Gear up for an unforgettable climax!

+Victory Awaits
-Once the final boss is eliminated, you have won the game.
+Defeat the final boss and emerge victorious!
+Thank you for choosing World War 4 – let the adventure begin!
-Well done to you, thank you for reading this readme, and good luck to you in World War 4!